shaneholloman/openkanban/docs/DATA_MODEL.md

 # Data Model & Persistence

-This document defines the data structures, persistence strategies, and state management for Agent Board.
+This document defines the data structures, persistence strategies, and state management for OpenKanban.

 ## Core Data Structures